Vientiane: Economy

-Vientiane is the driving force behind economic change in Laos.
-In recent years, the city has experienced rapid economic growth from foreign investment.
-In 2011, the stock exchange opened with two listed company stocks, with the cooperation of South Korea.
+Vientiane has experienced economic growth from foreign investment.
+In 2011, the stock exchange opened with 2 listed company stocks, with the cooperation of South Korea.

 Transportation

-Within Laos
+By bus

 There are regular bus services connecting Vientiane Bus Station with the rest of the country.
 In Vientiane, regular bus services around the city are provided by Vientiane Capital State Bus Enterprise.

-From Thailand

-The First Thai-Lao Friendship Bridge, built in the 1990s, crosses the river 18 kilometres downstream of the city of Nong Khai in Thailand, and is the major crossing between the two countries.
-The official name of the bridge was changed in 2007 by the addition of "First", after the Second Friendship Bridge linking Mukdahan in Thailand with Savannakhet in Laos was opened early in 2007.
+Recently, Vientiane constructed its first bus rapid transit (BRT) service in late 2024 under the Vientiane Urban Transport Project (VSUTP) by Laos's Ministry of Public Works and Transport.
+Their BRT service will provided routes for 13.9 KM long in total of 3 BRT lines covered important destinations within their capital area.
+The construction of the BRT was 90% completed in the end of July 2025 and it was scheduled for free trial operation in late of August 2025 with total of 55 buses manufactured from China by Chery Wanda, but since it was delayed to early September 2025.
+When fully operational, the service will be operated between 6:00 AM to 10:30 PM everyday with bus frequency of 5 minutes in rush hours and 15 minutes in normal hours.

+By rail

-A metre gauge railway link over the first bridge was formally inaugurated on 5 March 2009, ending at Thanaleng Railway Station, in Dongphosy village (Vientiane Prefecture), 20 km east of Vientiane.
-As of November 2010, Lao officials plan to convert the station into a rail cargo terminal for freight trains, allowing cargo to be transported from Bangkok into Laos more cheaply than via road.
-This rail link is being extended into Vientiane city, with the new Khamsavath Train Station scheduled to open in mid-2023.
+A metre gauge railway link over the first bridge was formally inaugurated on 5 March 2009, previously ending at Thanaleng Railway Station, in Dongphosy village (Vientiane Prefecture), 20 km east of Vientiane.
+As of November 2010, Lao officials plan to convert the station into a cargo rail terminal for freight trains, allowing cargo to be transported from Bangkok into Laos more cheaply than via road.

-Daily non-stop bus services run between Vientiane and Nong Khai, Udon Thani, and Khon Kaen.